Regular colored graphs of positive degree: Chains

+A comment is important at this point.
+Observe that Lemma~\ref{lem:uniqueextension} works because we have allowed a left and right half-edge to be matched in a non-root edge, but it would not work otherwise.
+Indeed, consider the case at the bottom of Fig.~\ref{fig:identifychains}.
+If the chain can be extended only if the left and right half-edges are not matched together, then one obtains two different maximal extensions (including respectively the last dipole on the left or on the right) of the same chain.

-\begin{lemma} If $D\geq 4$, two distinct maximal pre-chains in a melon-free rooted colored graph cannot share an internal vertex.
-If $D=3$, two distinct maximal proper pre-chains in a melon-free rooted colored graph cannot share an internal vertex. \end{lemma} \begin{proof} Assume first that the rooted colored graph $G$ contains two chains that share a $(D-1)$-dipole.
-But this dipole has exactly the same neighbors in both chains so that the two chains cannot be both maximal and differ.
+\begin{lemma} If $D\geq 4$, two distinct maximal chains in a melon-free colored graph $G$ cannot share an internal vertex.
+If $D=3$, two distinct maximal proper chains in a melon-free colored graph $G$ cannot share an internal vertex. \end{lemma} \begin{proof} Assume first that the rooted colored graph $G$ contains two maximal chains that share a $(D-1)$-dipole.
+But then these chains are the maximal left/right extension of the dipole, hence coincide.

+Now, if two chains share a vertex but no $(D-1)$-dipoles, then this vertex must belong to two distinct $(D-1)$-dipoles.
+Parallel edge count shows that this is not possible for $D\geq4$.